SteveChenDC/stevechendc.github.io/_posts/2017-05-12-Learning Friday:JS Scope.md

 ---
 layout: post
-title: Learning Friday&#58; JS Scope - Global, Function, and Block Part 1 of 2
+title: Learning Friday&#58; JS Scope - Global, Function, and Block
 ---

 Hey there!
 Here are some notes I took after reading Kyle Simpson's YDKJS and watching his "Advanced Front-end Masters" on Scope.
 Let me know if theres anything I can improve with this article via the links below.
 There's always room to improve!